This is a packing list for the Yosemite Orientation Adventure trip.

 - Sandals (for camp and for wading, heel strap recommended)

 - Gloves (lightweight, very nice if you get cold easily)

 - Camera (bring a couple ziplocks to protect it if it's not waterproof)

 - Personal electronic devices other than a cellular phone (cell phones for emergencies only—they must be switched off during trip)

 - An old candy bar in a jacket pocket that Mr. Bear would love to eat

 - Other miscellaneous deadweight, e.g. your high school yearbook, etc.

 - Non-essential toiletries (sorry, but this does include shampoo)

+It will be COLD at night.
+Keep this in mind.
 Keep the pack and gear separate from the rest of your luggage so it's not necessary to sort through all your stuff the night before your trip's departure.
 Slide-lock ziplock bags are a great packing aid and will help keep essential items dry and clean.
 For maximum storage efficiency and protection, you might also try compression bags like those available at www.1luggagesspacestoragebags.com.
-Compartmentalize where possible (e.g., camera + film in a ziplock bag).
+Compartmentalize where possible (e.g., camera in a ziplock bag).

 Pack light, everything you bring, plus group gear, will have to fit in a limited cabin area!